xanni99/Baking-Simulation--T1A3-Terminal-Application/README.md

 ## Application Features

-describe each feature, providing a walkthrough of the logic of the application.
-Ensure that the features allow you to demonstrate your understanding of the following language elements and concepts:

-- Use of variables and the concept of variable scope
-- loops and conditional control structures
-- error handling

 My terminal application, labeled Baker3000, is a baking simulation that runs as a machine that ultimately allows the user to bake themselves a tasty lil treat.
 In order to do this, the simulation includes 6 features (+ the ability to exit the simulation/turn off the machine) that can be accessed from a main interface.
 I will describe these features in more detail below.

 ### 1. Main Menu